 by cindy g

+Is eating or drinking tea tree oil okay?
 Can you eat or drink Tea Tree Oil for indigestion purposes?
 If so how?

 Tea Tree Oil is difficult for the liver and kidneys to process, so much so that in some animals, like small dogs, cats, and birds, even very small amounts may cause tremors, stupor, or even death.

 tablespoon or more are ingested.
 Even so, the labels of most tea tree

-There's a video that comes to mind on YouTube of a fellow recommending the internal use of tea tree oil.
+There's a video that comes to mind (on YouTube) of a fellow recommending the internal use of tea tree oil.
 It's entertaining at best, but otherwise just plain poor information.
 Take a look, it's an example of what NOT to do!

 I hope this information is useful.
 If you are having indigestion regularly, go see a healthcare professional.